-- double-digit seminar or lecture course in Film and Visual Studies.
-Students may petition to count an appropriate triple-digit course toward this requirement, per the discretion of the Director of Undergraduate Studies. - Four additional courses in Film and Visual Studies offered in the AFVS Department.
-Courses in film theory and other approved Film and Visual Studies courses may be obtained from the Manager of Academic Programs.
+- double-digit seminar or lecture course in Film and Visual Studies, or a predetermined, relevant General Education course.
+Students may petition to count an appropriate triple-digit course toward this requirement, per the discretion of the Director of Undergraduate Studies. - 2.
+Four additional courses in Film and Visual Studies offered in the AFVS Department.
+One course outside of AFVS may also be approved to count toward the Film and Visual Studies secondary field.
+Each year a list of courses in other departments approved for concentration credit is published on the AFVS website; students pursuing a secondary field can consult this list to find an appropriate course to fulfill this requirement.